Relys/3DS_Multi_Decryptor/readme.txt

 credits:

-sbJFn5r - everything
+sbJFn5r - coding + initial versions of the python scripts relys - coding
-relys - coded the original C version of "ctrkeygen" xerpi - did some refactoring early on, that I then built off of and made ugly again. :( CaitSith2 - Updates to CDNto3DS idunoe - Allow user specified moveable.sed einstein95 - Padding from .rsf
+xerpi - did some refactoring early on, that was then built off of and made ugly again. :( CaitSith2 - Updates to CDNto3DS idunoe - Allow user specified moveable.sed einstein95 - Padding from .rsf

 Thanks:

-yellows8 and everyone that contributes to the 3dbrew wiki megazig for the crypto functions some GBAtemper for the FS functions.
+yellows8, plutooo and everyone else that contributes to the 3dbrew wiki megazig for the crypto functions some GBAtemper for the FS functions.
 Don't know who you are, but the person I got them from said they came from someone on GBAtemp.

-My code is awful, sorry if it's hard to read/follow.